 The importance of cytokines is explained by the fact that the cytokine type in the cell microenvironment is the most important factor for the above processes.
 This is because they activate the specific cell transcription factors for the differentiation of the corresponding type of Th subset (Figure 1A).
-Th1 requires T bet[11], Th2 GATA3[12], Treg cells Forkhead box P3 (Foxp3)[13], Th17 retinoic acid-related orphan receptor gt (RORgt)[14,15] and Th9 PU.1 bet[13-15] (Figure 1A).
+Th1 requires T bet[11], Th2 GATA3[12], Treg cells Forkhead box P3 (Foxp3)[13], Th17 retinoic acid-related orphan receptor gt[14,15] and Th9 PU.1 bet[13-15] (Figure 1A).
 IFNγ mediated signaling induces the first wave of T-bet expression[11] for the generation of Th1 cells.
-On the other hand, the expression of GATA-3 that is induced by IL-4 is a limited time switch for the differentiation of Th2 cells[12].
+On the other hand, the expression of GATA-3 that is induced by IL4 is a limited time switch for the differentiation of Th2 cells[12].
 Moreover, TGFβ is fundamental for the expression of Foxp3, which generates Treg cells[13].
-However, the increase in levels of IL6 can inhibit the TGFβ driven expression of Foxp3[14,15] and activate the ROR-gt transcription factor, which triggers the Th17 cells.
+However, the increase in levels of IL6 can inhibit the TGFβ driven expression of Foxp3[14,15] and activate the ROR-gt transcription factor, which triggers Th17 cells.
 Nevertheless, IL2 inhibits Th17 induction[16].
 A significant IL4 increase also inhibits TGFβ induction of Foxp3 expression, but TGFβ together with IL4 activate the expression of the PU.1 transcription factor, which generates Th9 cells[16].
 IFN and IL2 inhibit Th9 generation[16].
-Therefore, the normal interaction of all these network elements determines the redox immune system homeostasis and consequently a healthy state during aging for both men and women (Figure 1A).
+Therefore, the normal interaction of all these network elements determines redox immune system homeostasis and consequently a healthy state during aging for both men and women (Figure 1A).

 Significant changes in the levels of these cytokines in the cellular microenvironment network are polarization biomarkers of inappropriate cell populations that could be the cause of physiological non-homeostasis and a lack of control of inflammation.
 However, it must be pointed out that these changes could also be caused by a lack of regulation at the level of the interaction between Trx1/CD30[8].
 As a consequence, it is interesting to see that the IFN pathways are the principal regulators of the male immune system homeostasis, while the IL6 pathways are regulators of the female one[17].
 In healthy subjects, the immunological response is produced through the gender-specific pathways, but they usually have no consequences until alterations occur.
 In both genders, the immune system produces its own responses and retrieves its original equilibrium, careless of the original or the evolution situations.
-Conversely, if modifications take place in the gender pathways and they become chronic within the physiological network, it could be induced a gender specific chronic non-homeostasis state (Figure 1B).
-The reason should be looked for in the fact that alterations in the IFN pathways create an unbalance at the level of inhibiting effect of these pathways on the Th9 cell generation in men.
+Conversely, if modifications take place in the gender pathways and they become chronic within the physiological network, it could induce a gender specific chronic non-homeostasis state (Figure 1B).
+The reason should be looked for in the fact that alterations in the IFN pathways create an unbalance at the level of inhibiting the effect of these pathways on the Th9 cell generation in men.
 Likewise, alterations in the IL6 pathways create an unbalance at the level of the activating effect of IL6 on Th17 cells in women.
 Therefore, we could consider that changes of gender pathways in the cytokine cellular microenvironment network could produce different results.
-The polarization of Th17 cells plays a key role in autoimmune diseases in women while the polarization of Th9 cells has a significant role in degenerative diseases in men[18].
-Consequently, the chronicization of the increase of both the cytokine couples that induce Th17 and Th9 subtype generations and the decrease of cytokines, which inhibit these pathways, could be considered as predictive biomarkers in the clinical screening of gender specific susceptibility and clinical course in diseases.
+The polarization of Th17 cells plays a key role in autoimmune diseases in women, while the polarization of Th9 cells has a significant role in degenerative diseases in men[18].
+Consequently, the chronicization of the increase of both the cytokine couples that induce Th17 and Th9 subtype and the decrease of cytokines, which inhibit these pathways, could be considered as predictive biomarkers in the clinical screening of gender specific susceptibility and clinical course in diseases.